Constant Terms of Coleman Power Series And Euler Systems in Function Field: Euler Systems

-\begin{Pf} The latter isomorphism is clear since any $v_i$ is prime to $v_j (i \neq j)$ so it is followed by Chinese reminder theorem.
+\begin{Pf} The latter isomorphism is clear by Chinese reminder theorem since any $v_i$ is prime to $v_j (i \neq j)$.
 Let us prove the former.
 Only in this proof, we put $v := v_1^{n_1}\cdots v_r^{n_r}$ for simplicity.
 The above diagram and the Galois group (\ref{equal1}) show that the following sequence of abelian groups is exact: